fortanix/sq-dsm/README.md

 Sequoia-PGP defines the [Signer][sequoia::Signer] and [Decryptor][sequoia::Decryptor] traits for low-level cryptographic operations with secret key material, and abstracts over these traits for PGP operations.
-This crate implements these traits with secrets stored inside Fortanix SDKMS, allowing to produce PGP material and decrypt ciphertexts without the need to export secrets bits.
+This crate implements these traits for key material stored inside Fortanix SDKMS, enabling the production of PGP material and decryption of ciphertexts without the need to export any secrets.

 ## CLI